WHY PEOPLE BUY TICKETS FROM INDIVDUALS

 a. the Speedway Ticket Office.

-b. the scalpers standing along the sidewalks out the speedway.
+b. the scalpers standing along the sidewalks outside the speedway.

 CERTIFIED MAIL = Care Of Delivery = C.O.D.
 How it works: